EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 ~~~~~~~~~~~

-## Distribution of RPKs {#dist-rpks}
+## Request for Distribution of RPKs {#dist-rpks}

 The EST client can request a copy of the current CA public keys.

-TODO: Map relevant parts of section 4.1 of RFC 7030 and other EST function related content from RFC7030 and EST-coaps.

-RATIONALE: EST-coaps provides the /crts operation.
+EST-coaps provides the /crts operation.
 A successful request from the client to this resource will be answered with a bag of certificates which is subsequently installed in the Explicit TA.
 Motivated by the specification of more compact trust anchors (see {{terminology}}) we define here the new EST function /rpks which returns a set of RPKs to be installed in the Explicit TA database.

+The EST client requests the EST CA RPKs by issuing a CoAP GET message using an operation path of "/rpks".
+EST clients and servers MAY support the /rpks function.
+Clients SHOULD request an up-to-date response before stored information has expired in order to ensure the EST CA TA database is up to date.

+TODO: Map relevant parts of section 4.1 of RFC 7030 and other EST function related content from RFC7030 and EST-coaps.

+## Response for Distribution of RPKs

+If successful, the server response MUST have a CoAP 200 response code.
+Any other response code indicates an error and the client MUST abort the protocol.

+TODO: A successful response MUST be

 ## Mandatory/optional EST Functions {#est-functions}
 The EST-oscore specification has the same set of required-to-implement functions as EST-coaps.
 The content of {{table_functions}} is adapted from Section 4.2 in {{RFC9148}} and uses the updated URI paths (see {{discovery}}).